Baseline-JS/baseline-webpage/README.md

 - 🛣 DNS with Route53
 - ✅ Free SSL/TLS with [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/pricing/?nc=sn&loc=3) when using Route53
 - 🎬 Test new ideas quickly and single command tear down when you are done, no mess
+- 🔑 Support AWS CLI Profiles - no need to use default for everything!

 ## Lighthouse Scores